Daniel Tosh: Tosh.0

 Tosh's Comedy Central television show Tosh.0 premiered on June 5, 2009, based on showcasing Internet video clips.
 His mocking humor is described as "envelope pushing" and frequently features punchlines that are intentionally self-deprecating, racist, sexist, or homophobic.
 Tosh's explanation of his non-politically correct humor is "I'm not a misogynistic and racist person...But I do find those jokes funny, so I say them."

+Tosh Show

+In November 2023, Tosh started a podcast called Tosh Show on YouTube and Apple Podcasts.
+He uses a common podcast format, featuring guests in studio, with Eddie, his neighbour from Tahoe that also co-created Tosh.0, behind the camera that chimes in, and video clips from the internet.
+He announced the podcast on November 7, and the first episode came out on November 14, with new episodes every Tuesday.

 Personal life

 Tosh has one brother and two sisters.
 Tosh has stated that he has social anxiety and that he has disfavored public speaking.
-He married writer Carly Hallam on April 15, 2016 at a private ceremony in Malibu, California.
+He married writer Carly Hallam on April 17, 2016 at a private ceremony in Malibu, California.
+They have two children.
+In 2018, Tosh lost his home in the Woolsey Fire.

 Philanthropy

 Tosh has participated in a show for the family of deceased comedian Greg Giraldo and for Alabama disaster relief.

 He has hosted an annual stand-up show called "Tosh Saves The World" which has featured comedians such as Bo Burnham, Chelsea Peretti, Hannibal Buress and Kumail Nanjiani, with the proceeds going to various charities.